What is heart disease?

 Next, monitoring and managing high blood pressure.
 High blood pressure is defined as > 130/80 BP, and should be checked annually at a physical.
 If you have high blood pressure, reduce your salt intake to less than 2400mg/day and perform aerobic exercise 3-4x/week, 40 minutes each session.

 Third, lower your LDL cholesterol (“bad cholesterol”) levels through reducing your consumption of saturated fat.

 What medications are used to manage heart disease?

 Risk factors like high blood pressure and high LDL cholesterol can be controlled with a variety of medications.
 Managing medical conditions that raise your risk, like diabetes, are also important.
-These medical interventions have excellent evidence for their use in high-risk adults .
-40+ is usually the age range where doctors consider starting medications, so there’s limited evidence for use in younger people.
+These medical interventions have excellent evidence for their use in high-risk adults.
+40+ is typically the age range where doctors consider starting these medications as there is limited evidence for use in younger people.
 In all likelihood, your doctor may be reluctant to start you on medication if you’re under 40, unless one of your risk factors is very concerning or you have a strong family history of heart disease.

 What labs or imaging are available to monitor my risk of heart disease?

 Orchid’s genetic risk score provides some information about your heart attack risk, but you may want to learn more.
 Some options include:

 - The USPSTF recommends checking blood lipid levels in most adults at least once.
 Some doctors may recommend testing with more advanced lipid tests.